Faith and Photography

 Take the request: When someone comes up to you while you are working and requests something, I usually hand them a business card and ask them to contact me by email and put their request in writing.
 I explained that I would love to help them, but I am currently shooting.

-Often, the request disappears because they do not follow up with you.
+Often, the request disappears because they do not follow up.
 This is a great way to handle most photography requests.
 Usually, someone asks for a favor for free rather than wanting to compensate you for the work.

-This will buy you time to respond to them by email properly or by giving them a phone call.
-I find having time to think through something without having to be actively engaged in listening is the smartest thing you can do for any request.
+This will give you time to respond to them properly by email or by phone.
+I find that taking time to think through something without having to actively listen is the smartest thing you can do for any request.

-Let the client know of the request: Before responding, let your client know of the request.
-Ask them if they would prefer to handle the request themselves or if they would like you to handle it.
+Let the client know of the request: Before responding, inform your client.
+Ask them whether they would prefer to handle the request themselves or have you handle it.

 Christine Messano and Andrew Bennett’s wedding